SecretFoundation/Profiles/contributors/Committees/Awareness.md

 The Awareness Committee seeks members from diverse professional backgrounds with a broad spectrum of expertise that benefit the strategic guidance of the Secret Network’s awareness objectives and responsibilities.
 Committee members should have the characteristics essential for effectiveness as a member of the committee, and are expected to always:

-*Display Integrity, objectivity, sound judgment and leadership
+(1) Display Integrity, objectivity, sound judgment and leadership

-* Be exceptionally kind
+(2) Be exceptionally kind

-* Be respectful
+(3) Be respectful

-* Have freedom of speech (but see rules 1, 2, and 3).
+(4) Have freedom of speech (but see rules 1, 2, and 3).

-* Contribute discussion and votes that you, as an individual, genuinely think offer value and are to the benefit of the community.
+(5) Contribute discussion and votes that you, as an individual, genuinely think offer value and are to the benefit of the community.

-* Offer criticism in the most constructive manner possible.
+(6) Offer criticism in the most constructive manner possible.

-* If disagreeing with something always provide an alternative solution when possible
+(7) If disagreeing with something always provide an alternative solution when possible

-* Share space
+(8) Share space

-* Try to be empathetic and allow everybody to get their voice in.
+(9) Try to be empathetic and allow everybody to get their voice in.

-* Have an understanding of the Secret Network, blockchain operation, strategy and challenges
+(10) Have an understanding of the Secret Network, blockchain operation, strategy and challenges

-* Have the willingness and ability to devote adequate time and effort to committee responsibilities and to serve on the Awareness Committee
+(11) Have the willingness and ability to devote adequate time and effort to committee responsibilities and to serve on the Awareness Committee

 ### Authority and Responsibility